rishu-buf/docs.buf.build/docs/ci-cd/setup.md

 For more details on authenticating to the `BSR`, please see [Authentication](../bsr/authentication.md).

+## CI caching

+To enable caching of modules downloaded by the `buf` CLI, you can either configure caching of the `~/.cache` directory, or set the `BUF_CACHE_DIR` environment variable to a directory of your choice and cache that directory.

+For more information about module caching, see the [Module Cache docs](../bsr/overview.md#module-cache).

 ## Wrapping up

 Now that you've set up `buf` to run lint checks and detect breaking changes in your CI/CD environment,